PacktPublishing/Machine-Learning-Using-TensorFlow-Cookbook/README.md

-# TensorFlow-2-Machine-Learning-Cookbook-Third-Edition
+# Machine Learning Using TensorFlow Cookbook
-TensorFlow 2 Machine Learning Cookbook Third Edition, published by Packt.
+Machine Learning Using TensorFlow Cookbook, published by Packt.